webplatform/docs-wpd/Community/Meetings/General/2014/0131_raw_mtg_notes/index.md

 9:26 ... links and references
 9:27 ... so we need that ONE VOLUNTEER to make that example page 9:27 ... and the community to review it
-9:28 ACTION: Somebody to find a volunteer for that Golden page :)
+9:28 ACTION: Somebody to find a volunteer for that Golden page&#160;:)
 9:28 shaunbak_ left the room (quit: Remote host closed the connection). renoirb
 9:29 Julee: Also we can accept people to volunteer on specific section of a content page